doeparen/phd-viz-examples/README.md

 # viz-example
-Som visualizations generated within the frame of my PhD dissertation.
+Some presentations of visualizations generated within the frame of my PhD dissertation.